-The Scholar in Residence is also set.
+The Scholar in Residence program will be January 24 and 25th.
 Barry Holtz, the Theodore and Florence Baumritter Professor of Jewish Education at JTS, will be our scholar.
 His topics will be announced at a later time, but if you want to know more about him, check out the information on him on the JTS web site. http://www.jtsa.edu/barry-holtz.
 Save January 24 & 25, 2020.

 Hebrew Literature Group

 The Hebrew Literature Group will meet on Shabbat, October 19, after services at about 12:30 pm, following kiddush in the Sukkah.
 We will meet in Hazzan Rosenblum’s office, but if it is available and the weather is right, we may spend part of the session in the sukkah.
 Our topic is indirectly related to the holiday: On Sukkot we read Kohelet, Ecclesiastes, because it is a contemplative, somewhat gloomy book, as befits the fall season.
 In our session we will not look at Kohelet but rather several poems of Israel’s Rachel (“the Poetess”) Bluwstein.
 Her life was tragic and in her poetry we find themes and moods that the author of Ecclesiastes would have felt at home with.
 All the selections chosen for this session have been set to music in Israel, and are truly beautiful songs.
 Our session will be as much music as poetry reading, so come prepared to sing (or just listen to others sing, as you prefer).
 As always, all texts are in Hebrew with English translation, and discussion is in English.
 Come join us!